Embiid scores 45, 76ers beat Pacers to pull even in Atlantic

 TIP-INS

-76ers: Embiid posted his 12th game this season with 40 or more points and at least 10 rebounds, the most in one season since Russell Westbrook did it 12 times in 2016-17. … DeAndre Jordan was ejected for a flagrant foul with 9:19 left in the game. … Philadelphia lost its only previous meeting this season against Indiana.
+76ers: DeAndre Jordan was ejected for a flagrant foul with 9:19 left in the game. … Maxey also had seven assists. … Tobias Harris finished with 17 points, six rebounds, five assists and four steals. … Philadelphia lost its only previous meeting this season against Indiana.
 The two teams meet for the third and final time this season Saturday.

-Pacers: Indiana finished this season with a 16-25 record at home, its second straight sub-.500 mark after 31 straight seasons of posting winning records at home. … Fan favorite Lance Stephenson had 10 points in what could be his final home game in Indy. …
+Pacers: Indiana finished this season with a 16-25 record at home, its second straight sub-.500 mark after 31 straight seasons of posting winning records at home. … Hield had 11 rebounds while Jalen Smith finished with 19 points and seven rebounds. … Rookie Isaiah Jackson had 16 points and four blocks. … Fan favorite Lance Stephenson had 10 points in what could be his final home game in Indy. …

 HE’S BACK

-Pacers guard T.J.
 McConnell returned to action Tuesday, marking his first appearance in a game since Dec.
 1. McConnell missed 54 games with ligament damage in his right wrist and made it back against his former team.

-“He wants to play, he wants to come back, he wants to get that feel and what it’s like playing with his teammates before the summer,” Pacers coach Rick Carlisle said.
-“He’s worked really hard and I think it took him longer than expected.”
+He had two points, four rebound and five assists.

 UP NEXT